Your holiday giving provides financial relief to families like these who are facing cancer this winter.

 Referencing voices from the cancer care community, this article highlights the importance of social workers during cancer journeys.
 While doctors focus on medical treatment, social workers are trained to support patients with the physical, emotional, spiritual, mental, and social challenges that accompany a cancer diagnosis.

-For Family Reach, those social workers are also critical to connecting patients to our financial support services, as they apply for our Financial Treatment Program on behalf of patients and caregivers.
+For Family Reach, those social workers are also critical to connecting patients to our financial support services, as they apply for our services on behalf of patients and caregivers.
 Their frontline support means we can reach more families across the country, and we’re endlessly grateful for the work they do.

 Charlotte Ference, LMSW, from CancerCare joined GRYT Health, a digital oncology company focused on education, engagement, and support, to talk openly and honestly about stressors that are common during the cancer experience.
 She walks through emotions including the uncertainty around a diagnosis, scanxiety, post-treatment challenges, and lack of control around finances.